 That's good to hear!
-I always depend on other people's experience with the app to improve its efficiency and its suitability for different situations.
-In this case, please head over to GitHub and open up an issue so that I know what's missing.
+We always depend on other people's experience with the app to improve its efficiency and its suitability for different situations.
+In this case, please head over to GitHub and open up an issue so that we can get right to it.

 "What about my privacy?
-Does Zettlr transfer any data, or do I have to worry?"
+Does Zettlr transfer any data, or don't I have to worry?"

 Zettlr is privacy-first.
 It does not send any data, and it is fully functional offline.
 Yet, there is one instance where Zettlr sends data over the web: The update check.
 Whenever you open Zettlr, or use the menu item, Zettlr will connect to the GitHub-API to retrieve a list of all releases.
 This list is then used to determine whether or not you are using the newest release, or not.
 During the connection, GitHub will receive your IP-address and will know that an Electron-app is accessing the API.
 Other than that, no data is being transferred.
 Also, this information is also sent when you manually visit the releases-page, along with a lot more data.